sushiswap/sushiswap-subgraph/README.md

-# SushiSwap Subgraph
+# SwipeSwap Subgraph

-Aims to deliver analytics & historical data for SushiSwap.
+Aims to deliver analytics & historical data for SwipeSwap.
 Still a work in progress.
 Feel free to contribute!

-The Graph exposes a GraphQL endpoint to query the events and entities within the SushiSwap ecosytem.
+The Graph exposes a GraphQL endpoint to query the events and entities within the SwipeSwap ecosytem.

 Currently there are two subgraphs, but additional subgraphs can be added to this repo:

-1. **SushiSwap**: Currently only has support for current MasterChef and MasterChefPool data: https://thegraph.com/explorer/subgraph/sushiswap/sushiswap
+1. **SwipeSwap**: Currently only has support for current MasterChef and MasterChefPool data: https://thegraph.com/explorer/subgraph/swipewallet/swipeswap

-2. **SushiSwap-SubGraph-Fork** (on uniswap-fork branch): Indexes the SushiSwap Factory, includes Price Data, Pricing, etc: https://thegraph.com/explorer/subgraph/zippoxer/sushiswap-subgraph-fork
+2. **SwipeSwap-SubGraph-Fork** (on uniswap-fork branch): Indexes the SwipeSwap Factory, includes Price Data, Pricing, etc: https://thegraph.com/explorer/subgraph/zippoxer/swipeswap-subgraph-fork

-3. **Sushi Bar**: Indexes the SushiBar, includes data related to the bar: https://thegraph.com/explorer/subgraph/sushiswap/sushi-bar
+3. **Swipe Bar**: Indexes the SwipeBar, includes data related to the bar: https://thegraph.com/explorer/subgraph/swipewallet/swipe-bar

 ## To setup and deploy

-For any of the subgraphs: `sushiswap` or `bar` as `[subgraph]`
+For any of the subgraphs: `swipeswap` or `bar` as `[subgraph]`

 1. Run the `yarn run codegen:[subgraph]` command to prepare the TypeScript sources for the GraphQL (generated/schema) and the ABIs (generated/[ABI]/\*)
 2. [Optional] run the `yarn run build:[subgraph]` command to build the subgraph.
 Can be used to check compile errors before deploying.